 Delving into this type of quirky traditions, of which the island is very rich, is definitely one of the most important things to know before you travel to Sardinia!

-11. Discover King Solomon’s favorite fabrics.
-Sardinia boasts the last priestess of the ancient art of weaving the sea silk, popular craft of the Mediterranean countries dating back thousands of years ago.
-Her name is Chiara Vigo, she lives in Sant’Antioco, the small island facing Sardegna’s sourthernmost coast and she’s definitely one of the things to know before you travel to Sardinia.
-The silk, called “byssus” is a fine fabric obtained from the velvety strand of the noble pen shell, an endangered fan-shaped mollusk native of the Mediterranean seabed, where Chiara dives herself in order to get the raw fiber without killing the precious shell.
+11. Discover King Solomon’s favourite fabrics.
+Sardinia boasts the last priestess of the ancient art of weaving the sea silk, a popular craft of the Mediterranean countries dating back thousands of years ago.
+Her name is Chiara Vigo, she lives in Sant’Antioco, the small island facing Sardegna’s southernmost coast and she’s definitely one of the things to know before you travel to Sardinia.
+The silk, called “byssus” is a fine fabric obtained from the velvety strand of the noble pen shell, an endangered fan-shaped mollusc native of the Mediterranean seabed, where Chiara dives herself in order to get the raw fibre without killing the precious shell.
 The finished product would cost up to 500,000 euro, but like for every true legend, there is the trick: selling is off the table.
-Chiara and all her family members before her took a oath: the byssus cannot be sold nor used for personal gains, it belongs to everybody, just like the sea.
+Chiara, and all her family members before her, took an oath: the byssus cannot be sold nor used for personal gains, it belongs to everybody, just like the sea.

 13. We have fairies’ houses and tombs of giants.
 For as uncanny as it sounds, these are Sardinia’s archaeological vestiges.
 Get lost in the myriad of fairies’ houses, giants’ tombs and sacred wells scattered all over the island, the remains of a lost civilization still shrouded in mystery.
 With new discoveries being made every day, such as the army of huge stone statues in Mont’e Prama, Prama Mount, called the Giants of Mont’e Prama, much of Sardegna’s ancient history is being re-written these very days.
 Overall, historians agree that native nuragic civilization was very advanced and pursued profitable trades with the other Mediterranean populations.